shakeel-data/walmart-analysis-sql-python/README.md

 GROUP BY category;
 ```

--- Q.4 What is the top 10 cities with highest total profit margin?
+**Q.4 What is the top 10 cities with highest total profit margin?**

 ```sql
 SELECT